jcranney/mavdac/README.md

    - `pitch`: distance between adjacent pinholes (in pixel units),
    - `rotation`: orientation of hexagonal pinhole geometry (in radians),
    - `offset`: shift of overall grid in pixel units, in `x` and `y` dimensions.
 Note that for `x=0` and `y=0`, there is a point in the grid at the exact middle of the image.

+  Note that if you specify a grid file that does not exist, you will be asked if you want the default one.
+If you're feeling lazy, just say yes and then modify the default one that gets created.

 ### 4) Running `mavdac`
 Finally, once you have: